The robot revolution will create jobs

 It is becoming increasingly common on LinkedIn to read about the fear of losing your job to a robot.
 Most notably the comment sections on Amazon Go articles are full of negativity.
 The reality is, in every business, there are people whose job can be done by a robot.

 For some, the instant reaction to this is fear and uncertainty.
-It is not a new theme, since the industrial revolution of the late 18th century there has been a consistent rejection to innovation and technology by some groups centred on an outcry regarding mass unemployment.
+It is not a new theme since the industrial revolution of the late 18th century there has been a consistent rejection of innovation and technology by some groups centred on an outcry regarding mass unemployment.

 I find it disappointing to see less support and championing for the jobs being created by the innovations around robotics.
 Programmes need to be developed and maintained, projects need to be delivered, transformations managed, services sold... the list continues!